5. Visualization

 Press Apply to apply the settings and re-render the image, or Cancel to discard changes.
 The Help button opens the LAMMPS visualization howto documentation and jumps to the section discussing visualizing regions.

-Starting with the 11 Feb 2026 version of LAMMPS, it is possible for compute and fix styles to prepare lists of graphics objects for inclusion into visualizations generated by the dump image command.
+Some compute and fix styles can prepare lists of graphics objects for inclusion into visualizations generated by the dump image command.
 This command is used internally by LAMMPS-GUI to create the snapshot image.

 The “Visualize Compute and Fix Graphics Objects” dialog allows enabling these graphics objects and adjusting their settings.
 The dialog is opened by pressing the “Compute/Fix” button in the settings panel or by using the Alt-C keyboard shortcut.
 The dialog only appears when at least one compute or fix with graphics capabilities is defined.